The Green Card: Everything You Need to Know

 Green Cards are typically valid for 10 years, after which they must be renewed.
 It is important to apply for a Green Card renewal well before the expiration date to avoid any gaps in lawful permanent resident status.
 If a Green Card has been lost, stolen, or damaged, it must be replaced.

-To renew or replace a Green Card, the individual must file Form I-90, Application to Replace Permanent Resident Card, with USCIS.
+To renew or replace a Green Card, the individual must file Form I-90, Application to Replace Permanent Resident Card, with U.S. Citizenship and Immigration Services (USCIS).
 The form can be filed online or by mail.
 The application requires providing biographic information, photos, and supporting documents, such as evidence of lawful permanent resident status.

 The processing time for a Green Card renewal or replacement can vary.
 USCIS provides estimated processing times on its website.
 It is important to keep in mind that a pending Green Card renewal or replacement application does not extend the validity of the expiring or lost Green Card.